How Much Money Can You Make with a Mobile App

 As a result, profit margins can be much higher.

-There is definitely plenty of money to be made with mobile apps.
+There is definitely plenty of money to be made with mobile applications.

 Lots of factors play a role in how much money your app can make.
 It depends on the platform, the type of app, and your revenue strategy.